dfrdh/jcard-template/README.md

 details.

 ### Fonts
-Fonts in the "fonts" directory are licensed under a custom license, see "fonts/LICENSE" for details.
+Fonts in the "static/fonts" directory are licensed under a custom license, see "static/fonts/LICENSE" for details.